 The Department of Justice (DOJ) is committed to protecting the rights and privacy of all individuals in accordance with the EU General Data Protection Regulation, 2016/679 (GDPR) as given further effect in Part 3 of the Data Protection Act 2018.

 The Department’s Data Protection Policy sets out how DJE secures and manages personal data in accordance with the Principles of GDPR.
-It can be viewed by clicking on the following link - Department of Justice and Equality Data Protection Policy.
+It can be viewed by clicking on the following link - Department of Justice Data Protection Policy.
 The Policy also explains how you can request access to your personal data.

 Website Privacy Statement

 This privacy statement explains how the The Independent Commission for the Location of Victims' Remains collects and uses information about you, based on your visits to this website.
-You also have a right to obtain information about you kept by Independent Commission for the Location of Victims’ Remains.
+You also have a right to obtain personal data about you kept by Independent Commission for the Location of Victims’ Remains.
 This is explained in our Data Protection Policy referenced above.

 How we collect & use personal information

 The Independent Commission for the Location of Victims’ Remains does not collect any personal data about you on this website, apart from the personal data which you volunteer by sending us an email or completing our online feedback form.

 Your personal data, submitted in this way, will be processed in order to respond to your request or otherwise address the subject matter of your mail.
 It may also be used to compile statistics.

 Your personal data will not be used for any other purpose and will not be released to any third party.